 The U.S. equity risk premium is a weak indicator of one year excess performance of stocks over bonds...
-Individual dots represent months, data from 1980 excess return 1-year real CAPE-derived equity risk premium (%)

-Sources: New York Life Investments Global Market Strategy, Shiller, Macrobond, December 2024.
+Sources: New York Life Investments Global Market Strategy, Shiller, Macrobond, January 2025.
 R-squared quantifies how much of the variation in the dependent variable is explained by the independent variables in a regression model.
 CAPE: cyclically adjusted (for inflation) price-to-earnings ratio.